Getting Christmas cookies in the mail is enough to make any day bright. Swap cookies with food bloggers from across the country? Yes, please.

 Add the dry ingredients to the wet and beat together.
 Continue to beat for another minute or until the ingredients are well-combined and the dough thickens.

 Cover bowl with a plate and chill dough in the refrigerator for at least 1 hour.
+Preheat oven to 350 degrees and grease a large cookie sheet.

 Remove bowl from refrigerator and form dough into little balls with the palms of your hands.
 Place each ball on the greased cookie sheet spaced out by about 2 inches.